-After choosing the ideal hosting and the best possible theme for your site, the next thing to do is think about plugins (more on what plugins actually are below).
-But how to find new ones?
-How can you best ensure you're getting one that's credible, secure, and does exactly what you want it to?
-The goal of this particular guide is to help you sort the wheat from the chaff (note: for more guides in the same series, head here: WinningWP Guides).
+After choosing the ideal hosting and the best possible theme for your site, the next thing to do is to think about plugins (more on what plugins actually are below).
+But how do you find new ones?
+How can you ensure you're getting one that's credible, secure, and does exactly what you want it to do?
+That's where this guide comes in -- helping you to sort the wheat from the chaff and get the right plugins for your needs.
+(Note: For more guides in the same series, head here: WinningWP Guides.)

-Plugins can transform your site: add shop functionality, and you’ve got a full e-store, or add a simple contact form, and readers can easily contact you.
-There are thousands of plugins available to add just about any type of functionality.
-You can find more on the very basics of WordPress plugins here.
+Plugins can transform your site: Add shop functionality, and you’ve got a full e-store; add a simple contact form, and readers can easily reach you.
+There are thousands of plugins available to add just about any type of functionality -- you can find more on the very basics of WordPress plugins here.

 If you’re a WordPress beginner, then make sure you’ve read the other guides in this series to get you started with WordPress.
 You can also use our WordPress Glossary to look up any terms you’re unfamiliar with.

-The world of WordPress plugins is slightly unusual: developing a plugin, releasing it publicly and maintaining it takes a lot of time, but thousands of WordPress plugins are available for free.
-Paid plugins are also available and are typically priced between $5 and $200, depending on complexity.
+The world of WordPress plugins is slightly unusual: Developing a plugin, releasing it publicly and maintaining it takes a lot of time, but thousands of WordPress plugins are available for free.
+Paid plugins are also available, and are typically priced between $5 and $200, depending on their complexity.
 We'll talk more about the advantages of free and paid plugins later.

-It’s important to choose WordPress plugins carefully as you will be running other people’s code on your website.
+It’s important to choose WordPress plugins carefully, as you'll be running other people’s code on your website.
 Ideally, any given plugin adds the functionality you want as advertised, but there are risks that range from breaking your website to spreading viruses or malware.

 How do you choose safe plugins?
 Are paid plugins always better?
-First, we’ll look at where to find really good WordPress plugins, second the differences between free and paid plugins and then we’ll see how to choose between plugins offering the same or similar functionality.
+First, we’ll look at where to find really good WordPress plugins, then we'll look at the differences between free and paid plugins.
+Finally, we’ll look at how to choose between plugins offering the same or similar functionality.

 You'll be able to find plugins in five places:

-There's one place you want to avoid: sites which package together other people's plugins.
-Any site offering a bundle of popular plugins (and usually themes as well) for a "bargain" price should be avoided.
-The plugins may be infected with malware, you won't get support and there's no guarantee of updates.
+There's one place you want to avoid: Sites that package together other people's plugins.
+Any site offering a bundle of popular plugins (and usually themes as well) for a 'bargain' price should be avoided.
+The plugins may be infected with malware, you won't get support, and there's no guarantee of updates.
 Only purchase plugins from the original developer.

 The best way of finding WordPress plugins is to look at recommendations.